Add a non-Verkada camera to a Command Connector

 A CSV template can be used to add cameras in bulk to the Command Connector.

-Required.
-The IP address, username, and password fields are required.
-All other fields are optional.
+For ONVIF cameras the IP address, username, and password fields are required and all other fields are optional.

-Note: The HTTP/ONVIF Port field is required if the camera is configured on a non-standard port.
+Note: The HTTP Port field is required if the camera is configured on a non-standard port.

 Manually add cameras via IP address

-The Command Connector configures non-Verkada cameras through ONVIF.
+The Command Connector configures non-Verkada cameras through HTTP requests.
 You can connect to the camera web server to validate the configuration.